jeffersonrodriguezc/how-important-is-motion-in-sign-language-translation/README.md

 # How important is motion in Sign Language Translation?

-Code for "How important is motion in sign language translation?" submitted to IET Computer Vision
+Code for "How important is motion in sign language translation?" published by IET Computer Vision

 ## Graphical Abstract: